DeclarativeHub/Bond/README.md

     } ->> loginButton
 ```

-Whenever user types something into any of the text fields, expression will be evaluated and button stated updated.
+Whenever user types something into any of the text fields, expression will be evaluated and button state updated.

 Bond's power is not, however, in coupling various UI components, but in a bonding of Model (or ViewModel) to View and vice-versa.
 It's great for MVVM paradigm.
 Here is how one could bond user's number of followers property of a model to a label.